LaurensHolthof/LHosting/README.md

 ## How to Host

 Step 1: <br>
-Run `git clone https://github.com/LaurensHolthof/LHosting` in the directory you want to host the site.
+Run `git clone https://github.com/LaurensHolthof/LHosting` in the directory you want to host the site in.

 Step 2: <br>
 Create a files directory in that same directory.
 To achieve this you can run `mkdir files`.